dyhes/zulip/docs/contributing/code-reviewing.md

   specifically test for common error conditions, bad user input, and potential bugs that are likely for the type of change being made.
-Tests that exclude whole classes of potential bugs are preferred when possible (e.g., the common test suite `test_markdown.py` between the Zulip server's [frontend and backend Markdown processors](../subsystems/markdown.md), or the `GetEventsTest` test for buggy race condition handling).
+Tests that exclude whole classes of potential bugs are preferred when possible (e.g., the common test suite `test_markdown.py` between the Aloha server's [frontend and backend Markdown processors](../subsystems/markdown.md), or the `GetEventsTest` test for buggy race condition handling).
 See the [test writing][test-writing] documentation to learn more.